 At the end of our conversation with Jennifer, before we scrambled to attend to our crying children, she became very serious and said, “What do you think it was all about for Jesus?”
 I looked at her inquisitively.
 “His mother,” she said.
 “He was unplanned.
 He saw how she was looked at and treated.
 What if Joseph had not taken her in?
 He saw the way so many women were treated, how they were stoned by the religious leaders.
 His whole mission was to change the way the world was because he loved his mother.”
 I put my hands to the sides of my head and gestured that my mind was blown.
 “Wow.
 I need to think so much more about that.”

 All the names in this article have been altered out of respect for the persons involved.

 Image: Sunlight reflected off Chinook Clouds from Nose Hill Urban Nature Park in Calgary, Alberta.
 Adobe Stock.
 By Autumn Sky.

-Gabe Lewis is a Catholic educator, husband, and father of three young children.
+Gabe Lewis is a Catholic educator, husband, and father of four young children.
 He holds degrees in classical humanities, philosophy, and psychology, and works at a Catholic 6th-12th grade school as a theology teacher and campus minister.